Elections Ontario

 Elections Ontario (Élections Ontario) is an independent office of the Legislative Assembly of Ontario responsible for the administration of provincial elections and referendums.
 It is charged with the implementation and enforcement of the Election Act (R.S.O., c.
 E.6), Election Finances Act (R.S.O.
 1990, c.
 E.7), Representation Acts (various), as well as specific portions of the Municipal Elections Act, 1996 (S.O.
 1996, c.
 32, Sched.), Taxpayer Protection Act, 1999 (S.O.
 1999, c.
 7, Sched.
 A), and Fluoridation Act (R.S.O.
 1990, c.
 F.22).
-The agency collects information about political parties, candidates, constituency association, leadership contestants, and third parties involved in Ontario politics.
+The agency collects information about political parties, candidates, constituency associations, leadership contestants, and third parties involved in Ontario politics.
 Elections Ontario is led by the Chief Electoral Officer, a non-partisan Officer of the Legislative Assembly chosen by an all-party committee.
 Greg Essensa, appointed in 2008, is the current Chief Electoral Officer.
 His predecessor was John Hollins, who held the position from 2001 to 2008.